jpmcWorkers/jpmcWorkers.github.io/docs/index.md

 * Care for children, elders, or pets
 * Live far from the office
 * Have health conditions or disabilities that make commuting difficult
-* Get migranes from the fluorescent lights or incessant noise
+* Get migranes from the fluorescent lights or incessant noise of the office
 * Don’t have a private staff to manage daily household tasks
 * Live with someone immunocompromised (or are so ourselves)
-* Or, have simply built a life around the parameters of remote / hybrid work in light of management's repeated claims that it was here to stay
+* Or, have simply built a life around the parameters of remote / hybrid work in light of management's long-repeated claims that it was here to stay

 The Return-to-Office (RTO) mandate is no mere inconvenience.
-It's an arbitrary, capricious punishment for great performance; and a return to the bad-old-days.
+It's an arbitrary, capricious *punishment* for great performance; and a return to the bad-old-days.

 Five days a week in the office is outdated.
 It's a relic from a time before remote work was possible and effective.
 Yet, the Operating Committee is forcing us back to the office full-time:

 * Despite record profits being made while employees worked remotely and in hybrid settings
 * With an attendance policy that punishes, rather than rewards